sam-rice/reading-room-api/README.md

 ### Usage Overview

-All persistence endpoints for [Shelves](#shelf-endpoints) and [Books](#book-endpoints) require a valid authentication token in the request header to recieve a successful response.
-To recieve an auth token cookie, use the `/users/login` endpoint to login as a user or create a new one using the `/users/register` endpoint ([User endpoints](#user-endpoints)).
+All endpoints besides "User" endpoints (user log in and register) require a valid authentication token in the request header to recieve a successful response.
+To recieve an auth token cookie, use the `/users/login` endpoint to log in as an existing user or create a new one using the `/users/register` endpoint ([User endpoints](#user-endpoints)).
 Auth tokens are valid for 2 hours.
 Proper header formatting shown below (note the space between "Bearer" and token):

 ```
 { "Authorization": "Bearer <Auth Token>" }